elastic/kibana/rfcs/text/0011_global_search.md

 ```

 Notes:
-- initial implementation will only provide a static / non extensible version of `GlobalSearchProviderContext`.
+- initial implementation will only provide a static / non extensible `GlobalSearchProviderContext` context.
-It could be possible to allow plugins to register their own contexts as it's done for `RequestHandlerContext`,
+It would be possible to allow plugins to register their own context providers as it's done for `RequestHandlerContext`,
 but this will not be done until the need arises.
+- Because of the previous point, the performing `request` object is also exposed in the context to allow result providers
+to scope their services if needed.

 #### public